-3.27 A rider shall provide reasonable assistance to any other rider involved in an accident while participating in the TOKENDouble90.
+3.27 A rider shall provide reasonable assistance to any other rider involved in an accident while participating in the Maluti Double90.

 3.28 A rider may not participate whilst under the influence of alcohol or any drug or medication that prevents or might prevent a rider from properly controlling his/her bicycle.

-3.30 A rider who is informed by a TOKEN Double90 marshal that his/her conduct may lead to him/her being disqualified shall immediately report to the organiser’s office when completing the course.
+3.30 A rider who is informed by a Maluti Double90 marshal that his/her conduct may lead to him/her being disqualified shall immediately report to the organiser’s office when completing the course.

-3.31 Any reasonable medical or emergency evacuation costs incurred on behalf of a rider by the TOKEN Double90 will be for the cost of the rider.
+3.31 Any reasonable medical or emergency evacuation costs incurred on behalf of a rider by the Maluti Double90 will be for the cost of the rider.

 3.32 Team categories will be determined by the first 6 riders from each team that crosses the finish line, and not according to the way the team is entered.
 Categories for the 2017 Maluti Double90 will be Open, Mixed, and Ladies.
 Six teams must start in a specific category for prizemoney to be awarded in that category.

 The categories are determined as follows: